East Toronto

-East Toronto was an incorporated community, currently part of Toronto, Ontario, Canada.
-It covered much of the present day neighbourhood of the Upper Beaches, stretching up to Danforth Avenue in the north, part of it stretching to Lake Ontario in the south a portion of the present-day neighbourhood, The Beaches.
+East Toronto is a former municipality, located within the current boundaries of Toronto, Ontario, Canada.
+It covered much of the present-day neighbourhood of the Upper Beaches, stretching up to Danforth Avenue in the north, part of it stretching to Lake Ontario in the south a portion of the present-day neighbourhood, The Beaches.
 The central street in East Toronto was Main Street, running between Danforth Avenue to Kingston Road.
-The commercial center of the town was located at the intersection of Main Street and Lake View Avenue (present-day Gerrard Street).
-Following the annexation of East Toronto into Old Toronto, Main Street retained its name despite Toronto's conceptual Main Street being historically designated to be Yonge Street.
+The commercial centre of the town was located at the intersection of Main Street and Lake View Avenue (present-day Gerrard Street).
+Following the annexation of East Toronto into Toronto, Main Street retained its name despite Toronto's conceptual Main Street being historically designated to be Yonge Street.

-After the 1998 amalgamation of Toronto, "east Toronto" informally refers to Scarborough, a division of Toronto occupying its east end.

 History

 The area, after being colonized by British settlers, was occupied in about 1850, when it was a considerable distance from the city of Toronto.
-It was incorporated as a village in 1888 when there were about 800 people living in the area.
+It was incorporated as a village in 1888 when about 800 people were living in the area.
+In the 1901 Census of Canada, East Toronto's population was recorded at 1,564.
 The area began to grow rapidly and in 1903 it was elevated from a village to a town.
-The southern part of the community by the lake became one of Toronto's most popular travel destinations, and became home to hotels and amusement parks.
+The southern part of the community by the lake became one of Toronto's most popular travel destinations and became home to hotels and amusement parks.
 The northern section, by contrast, was an industrial centre, home to the Grand Trunk Railway's main yards.
-These facilities stretched along most of Gerrard Street, and employed several hundred workers.
+These facilities stretched along most of Gerrard Street and employed several hundred workers.